You’re working on your site adding and configuring plugins, or you’ve updated your theme and then BAM! You can’t login to WordPress!

 - If you can now login you know a plugin is the bad actor.
 Stay in your dashboard and go back to your cPanel/File Manager or via FTP and reinstate the pluginsOLD back to to plugins.
 Now you can go into your dashboard and reactivate plugins one-by-one to determine the culprit.
 When the white screen reappears you know which plugin you need to delete.
 Now to log back in to your server and rename that specific plugin’s directory to OLD to deactivate it.

-- If after deactivating plugins you still cannot login, do the same with your theme’s specific folder by renaming it so that your theme is deactivated and you can login.
-When you have a theme causing the White Screen of Death it’s time for a different theme!
+- If after deactivating plugins the issue persists or you still cannot login, do the same with your theme’s specific folder by renaming it so that your theme is deactivated and you can login.
+If you are in your dashboard, go to Appearance > Themes and manually switch to the default WordPress Theme (Twenty Seventeen or Sixteen).
+If the issue is then resolved, you have a theme causing the White Screen of Death and it’s time for a different theme!

 Updates and Conflicts

 I avoid the potential for conflicts by keeping all my WordPress sites updated.
 Conflicts tend to occur when we update WordPress and a plugin hasn’t been maintained or updated in years.
 Or worse are simply poorly coded.
 This is where checking the support reviews and number of installs is important before just adding plugins willy-nilly to your site!

 When searching for plugins in the WordPress Repository if you see a message similar to: